Status: Under discussion

 If an accused party is a Legacy Resource Holder (either with a direct or indirect relation to AFRINIC), the registration of their legacy resources will not be affected, as policies are not applicable to these resources.
-However, if a policy violation is ratified, what is described in section 17.0 will apply, in which case other RIPE NCC services such as reverse DNS or Resource Certification (RPKI) could be denied to the accused party.
+However, if a policy violation is ratified, what is described in section 17.0 will apply, in which case other AFRINIC services such as reverse DNS or Resource Certification (RPKI) could be denied to the accused party.

 17.0 Continued violations regarding Hijacking of Resources from the same party